Ernestas-wq/05_FileBrowserPHP/README.md

 Project will need AMPPS.

 ## Usage
-To run simply add the project folder to your AMPPS projects directory (by default ...Ampps/www/) and open it with your code editor.
+To run simply add the project folder to your AMPPS projects directory (by default ...Ampps/www/) Then open the directory via localhost
-File browser's base directory is set to current working directory.
+And there you go, file manager is running!